l-gorman/rhomis-docs/source/developer-guide.rst

     Data collection schematic.

 For data collection and the management of raw data RHoMIS 2.0 currently relies on `ODK collect <https://docs.getodk.org/collect-intro/>`_ and `ODK central <https://docs.getodk.org/central-intro/>`_.

-After users have created an account, a project, and a form on the RHoMIS system, these will be available on ODK central.
-Data collectors will then need to download the ODK collect application to collect data.
+#.
+Users download the ODK collect application.
-To configure the ODK collect app, users will need a QR code.
-Currently they have to go on to ODK central to access this QR code, however, there are ways to generate this QR code both on the rhomis data app and the survey builder.
+#.
+They configure the application using a QR code (currently only accessible through ODK central)

-Once ODK collect is configured, users can begin collecting data.
+#.
+They collect surveys using ODK collect and upload them to ODK central.

 Data processing
 *******************************